gaearon/react-hot-loader/README.md

-If you use a not-yet-friendly library, like [react-async-component](github.com/ctrlplusb/react-async-component), or are having problems with hot reloading failing to reload code-split components, you can manually mark the components at the code-split boundaries.
+If you use a not-yet-friendly library, like [react-async-component](github.com/ctrlplusb/react-async-component), or are having problems with hot reloading failing to reload code-split components, you can manually mark the components below the code-split boundaries.

 ```js
 // AsyncHello.js